 - Once open, concentrate or ready-to-feed formula can be stored in the refrigerator for up to 48 hours.

-Can you use milk in baby formula?
+Can you use cow’s milk in baby formula?
 No.

-Regular cow’s milk is not suitable nutrition for an infant under a year of age which is why cow milk based formula was created with the precise amount of nutrients a baby needs.
-Adding milk to a bottle instead of water would completely change the composition of the formula and could cause nutrient deficiencies.
+No. Regular cow’s milk is not suitable nutrition for a baby under a year of age.
+Cow milk based formula has the exact amount of nutrients a baby needs.
+Adding milk to a bottle instead of water would change the composition of the formula and could lead to nutrient deficiencies.

 Can you use breast milk in baby formula?